evilsoft/crocks/docs/src/pages/docs/crocks/Const.md

 the `empty` element of the underlying `Monoid`.

-The `Applicative` laws work due to the fact that we can derive an `Apply` by mapping all every morphinism to the `concat` method of a pointed to `Semigroup`.
+The `Applicative` laws work due to the fact that we can derive an `Apply` by mapping all every morphism to the `concat` method of a pointed to `Semigroup`.
 As, we must be a `Semigroup` before we can be a `Monoid`, [`ap`](#ap) is guaranteed.